 The first issue is task switching.
 Employees cycle through an average of 9 apps every day to do their work.
 Switching apps tanks productivity because each interruption (switching from a word processor to email manager, for example) takes 23 minutes to regain focus from.
 This adds up to a 40% productivity loss.

 Another problem is Zoom fatigue.
 A majority of remote workers say they have more meetings now than they did when working in-person.
 Waiting for meetings to start costs 11 minutes per meeting and exhausts workers with constant camera exposure.
 Working from anywhere needs to include community and connection.
+As such, many are considering relocating to locations that best support this sense of belonging and collaboration.

 […] to stay at your job.
 Create a work-life balance with a new project, more screen breaks if you work remotely, or advocate for yourself in […]